civiform/docs/docs/contributor-guide/developer-guide/deploy-system/prerequisites.md

     - Starts the server.
     - Checks for service health.
     - If everything is successful, the script will print out `Server is available on url:....` and give you a url to add to your domain registrar.
+2. Navigate to the url output by the script.
+You will receive an `SSL_ERROR_BAD_CERT_DOMAIN` error because the certificate is only valid for the domain you defined when you created it, but if you click "Advanced" on the error page it should give you an option to proceed anyway.
+Proceed through the warning and you should see your live site!!
-2. Create a new record in the [domain registrar](https://domains.google.com/registrar/civiform.dev/dns) with the following values and click "Save":
+3. If you want to, you can create a new record in the [domain registrar](https://domains.google.com/registrar/civiform.dev/dns) that points your dev url (eg. `jdoe-dev.civiform.dev`) to the server URL.
+Enter the following values into the new record and click "Save":
-    - Host name: The domain name you set when requesting your certificate (step 5 in Configure new AWS Account above)
+    - Host name: The domain name you set when requesting your certificate (step 5 in [Configure new AWS Account](#configure-new-aws-account) above)
     - Type: CNAME
     - TTL: 3600
     - Data: URL copied from script output (will look something like `jdoe-dev-civiform-lb-<some_numbers>.us-east-1.elb.amazonaws.com`)
-3. Wait a few minutes and then load up your domain url and you should have a live site!!

-Note: You can use the Server url directly and skip the step of adding it to the domain registrar if you like.
-You will receive an `SSL_ERROR_BAD_CERT_DOMAIN` error because the certificate is only valid for the domain you defined when you created it, but if you click "Advanced" on the error page it should give you an option to proceed anyway.
+    It can take up to 20 minutes for the DNS to propagate, so don't worry if you don't see it load right away.

 Troubleshooting:
 - If you get an error message about "Amazon 3 already exists", this is likely because you have run the script before (possibly unsuccessfully) and some resources were created.
 Run `aws-nuke --config nuke.yaml --no-dry-run` to clear out all resources and try again.